The Montells: H. M. Subjects and controversy

 In May 1965, the Montells went to Dukoff Recording Studios in Miami to record several songs, amongst which "Don't Bring Me Down" previously recorded by British group the Pretty Things, would be featured on their first single released on Blue Saint Records.
 Upon the release of this record and in live performances around this time, the Montells temporarily operated under the name H.M.
 Subjects (short for "Her Majesty's Subjects"), at the request of a disc jockey at the local radio station, WFUN, who wanted them to adopt a name that would appeal to fans of British Invasion groups such as the Beatles and the Rolling Stones.

-The deejay was none other than Morton Downey Jr., later of national television talk show fame, who was known in Miami at the time as "'Doc' Downey" (or sometimes "the Liverpool Loudmouth"), and was a transplant who had originally worked at WONE in Dayton Ohio, and later at KDEO in San Diego, and had been involved in the music industry, at times as a musical act himself, or in production and A&R, such as with his brief stint at Magic Lamp Records in Los Angeles, where he had been involved with surf rock records by the Chantays and the Surfaris.
+The DJ was Morton Downey Jr., later of national television talk show fame, who was known in Miami at the time as "'Doc' Downey" (or sometimes "the Liverpool Loudmouth"), and was a transplant who had originally worked at WONE in Dayton Ohio, and later at KDEO in San Diego, and had been involved in the music industry, at times as a musical act himself, or in production and A&R, such as with his brief stint at Magic Lamp Records in Los Angeles, where he had been involved with surf rock records by the Chantays and the Surfaris.
 At the time it was not uncommon for deejays to host dances, and guitarist George Walden and drummer Jeff Allen would frequently visit WFUN and got to know the staff there.
 The lyrics of H.M.
 Subjects' version of the song were somewhat improvised by vocalist Ragsdale and contained sexually suggestive lines such as "and when I laid her on the ground."
 After hearing an acetate of "Don't Let Me Down," the opportunistic Downey quickly realized the potential to create a publicity scandal.
 He became involved with the release of the record and the band's promotion.
 The record became a local hit climbing up the Miami charts to #5.